lbryio/spec/index.md

 ### Conventions and Terminology

 <dl>
-  <dt>file</dt>
-  <dd>A single piece of content published using LBRY.</dd>

   <dt>blob</dt>
   <dd>The unit of data transmission on the data network.
 A published file is split into many blobs.</dd>

   <dt>stream</dt>
   <dd>A set of blobs that can be reassembled into a file.
-Every stream has a manifest blob and one or more content blobs.</dd>
+Every stream has one or more content blobs which contain the published file, and a manifest blob which contains a list of the content blob hashes.</dd>

   <dt>blob hash</dt>
-  <dd>The output of a cryptographic hash function is applied to a blob.
+  <dd>The cryptographic hash of a blob.
 Hashes are used to uniquely identify blobs and to verify that the contents of the blob are correct.
-Unless otherwise specified, LBRY uses SHA384 as the hash function.</dd>
+Unless otherwise specified, LBRY uses [SHA-384](https://en.wikipedia.org/wiki/SHA-2) as the hash function.</dd>

   <dt>metadata</dt>
   <dd>Information about the contents of a stream (e.g. creator, description, stream hash, etc).
 Metadata is stored in the blockchain.</dd>